wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - Backwards compatibility for the 'profile_update' action hook.
+- Tool tab has moved to a dedicated page.

 = 4.5.8  =
 - Allow promo code feature added to stripe subscription payment buttons.